akaabdullahmateen/roadmap/css/concepts/index.md

   }
 ```

 The selectors list is one ore more selectors separated by comma.
-Whitespaces before and after selectors are ignored, however whitespace between simple selectors in a compound selector has semantic meaning.
+Whitespaces before and after selectors are ignored, however whitespace between simple selectors in a combinator has semantic meaning.
 Selectors syntax is case-insensitive within the ASCII range.
 If any single selector in a selectors list is invalid, the entire selectors list, and therefore the ruleset itself, is invalid.

 ```css
 selectors-list ::=